duffn/dumb-password-rules/README.rst

 * Can't use ANY special characters (although, adding special characters increases the "password strength" meter?!)
 * Allows for a minimum password length of 6 characters
 * No runs of more than two identical characters (eg. "aaa" is not allowed.)
+* Does not allow you to paste passwords.

 |Citi|